Name: Lisa Basso

 “Uh…” I fight for focus, but the insomnia pelts me again.
 I’m unable to recover from whatever just happened.

 Finally my mind jumpstarts.
 “Not the nurse!”
 I belt out a little too quick.
 “I didn’t pass out.
 Everything’s fine.
 See?”
 I try to paste on a smile, but I’m sure it looks more like I’m about to have a dentist check-up.
 Another major fail.

 Raf twists his lips to the side, probably trying to decide whether he believes me or not.

 I allow myself to look at him, really look.
-I hold onto the breath I tend to lose whenever I see his face.
-His faintly freckled skin, stubbled chin, too amazing lips, and those color saturated sea green eyes causes giddiness to swim in my stomach.
-Crap.
+I hold on to the breath I tend to lose whenever I see his face.
+His faintly freckled skin, stubbled chin, too amazing lips, and those sea green eyes.
+The combination causes giddiness to swim in my stomach.